anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Indigo Plugin Installlation Instructions

+1. Download the plugin
+2. After the plugin starts
-Download the plugin, after the plugin starts, add your Voice Monkey Access and Secret Tokens under Plugins -> Voice Monkey -> Configure...
+    - Add your Voice Monkey Access and Secret Tokens
+        - under Plugins -> Voice Monkey -> Configure...

 ## Triggering a Alexa Routine

 ( Describe how a monkey would be created to do this )

 ## Text-To-Speech